 Now who was the father of pride?
 Let us turn over to Job, chapter 41.
 In Job we always take a look at the "leviathan" as being the alligator, and I cannot see how this can possibly be true, because they have been catching alligators for years with ropes.
 They have certainly speared them and killed them.
-In verses 33 and 34 we begin to see who the father of sin is.
+In verses 33 and 34 we begin to see who the father of pride is.

 Job 41:33-34 Upon earth there is not his like, who is made without fear.
 [He has no fear.
 He has no fear of God either.]
 He beholds all high things: he is a king over all the children of pride.

 Whoever this is, he is king over all the children of pride.
 I think you know who this is.